Disaster Pregnancy Prepping

 If you're unsure whether you're getting enough protein, you could keep a diet chart, writing down what you eat every day.
 This can help you find areas of potential improvement.

-Moderate exercise is important as well.
+Moderate exercise is also important.
 Should you be doing Parkour?
 Probably not.
 But walking daily goes a long way toward keeping you mobile and strong for labor.

 Labor is an athletic endurance event for many women.
 With both of my home-birth children, I labored for about a day.
 You wouldn't train for a marathon by laying around and eating ice cream; you shouldn't prepare for childbirth that way, either.
 Unless your doctor specifically puts you on bed rest, staying mobile will help you make it through labor.